fraggan/pinecraft/README.md

-Forked to keep up with new versions of Minecraft.
+Forked to keep up with new versions of Minecraft Server.

 git clone https://github.com/fraggan/pinecraft.git